Master Chandgiram Sports Stadium: Astroturf Hockey field

 The stadium has facilities like a 20,000-capacity Astroturf hockey field with synthetic running track, base & synthetic surface.
 It witnesses 5th Senior National Hockey Championship 2015(Women).

+It is a Global Certified Field from FIH (International Hockey Federation).

 Swimming Pool

 It is a swimming pool which fulfills international standards of swimming.

 Multipurpose Hall

 This sports complex had a multipurpose hall too.
 It is used for badminton and wrestling practice.

 Sports Authority of India (SAI) Training Centre

 Master Chandgi Ram Sports Stadium also has a sports training centre of Sports Authority of India in its campus.
 It offers residential training in Athletics, Field hockey, Handball and Wrestling and non-residential training in Shooting.